ourlifeloop/marketing/src/cms/training-faqs/my-resident-no-longer-resides-at-the-community-how-do-i-stop-receiving-emails-from-lifeloop.md

 ---
 question: >-
-  My Resident no Longer Resides at the Community, how do I Stop Receiving Emails from LifeLoop?
+  My resident no longer resides at the community, how do I stop receiving emails from LifeLoop?
 answer: >-
   If you wish to no longer receive emails for any reason, please contact a staff